 Defenses Against a Possession of Brass Knuckles Charge in California

 Get to work on building your defense against PC 21810 charges in California right now.
-The team at the Simmrin Law Group can work to help you show that you did not possess a set of brass knuckles.
+The team at the Simmrin Law Group can work to help you with one of several common defenses, depending on the specifics of your situation.
+Your lawyer may be able to argue that:

 Our team can also help you show, if applicable, that you were exempt from PC 21810 charges.
-You shouldn’t be convicted if you work in law enforcement, for example.
+For example, you shouldn’t be convicted if you work in law enforcement.
 This is because some individuals in law enforcement are allowed to handle or even sell brass knuckles.

 Allow us to review your situation right now.
 We may be able to get your charges reduced or even dismissed.
 We can stand up for you in court if you are facing charges under PC 21810.